Pre-RootsCampLA Movie Screening

 10:30-11:00am – Building The Wall for Day 1 (aka The Agenda)

 11:00-11:55pm – Session 1 (Session 1 time block includes specific “Seed Sessions.”
 The rest of the time blocks are decided by attendees when we Build the Wall after Opening Session.)
-More details about each Seed Session is forthcoming.

-- Seed Session B – Beyond the Women’s March (This session will be lead by Women’s Rights advocate Camille Moran; Shanta Proctor, Director of Governor’s Office of Women’s Policy; AAUW and other women’s organizations.
+- Seed Session B – Beyond the Women’s March (This session will be led by Women’s Rights advocate Camille Moran; Dr. Shanta Proctor, Director of Governor’s Office of Women’s Policy; AAUW and other women’s organizations.
 Features include: Rep. Moreno’s Ignite Campaign, the “A Day Without Women” protest, a wrap up of International Women’s Day activities, and presentations and a brainstorming session on other ways we can take the momentum from the Women’s Marches to the next level.)

 - Seed Session D – Killing the Black Snake: Dakota Access, Bayou Bridge, and Building a Culture of Resistance (Water protectors have been engaged in a battle for land sovereignty and environmental protection for months in North Dakota.
 Now, the fight comes home to our backyard.
 This session lead by No New Leases.)